ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   using UTF-8 {{RFC3629}} using Net-Unicode form {{RFC5198}} with max 128 bytes.

 err-lang
-: The err-lang parameter is an OPTIONAL RFC 5646 {{RFC5646}} language tag identifying the language of the `err-msg` text.
+: The err-lang parameter is an optional RFC 5646 {{RFC5646}} language tag identifying the language of the `err-msg` text.
 When present, implementations SHOULD use the language tag to aid human operators in interpreting diagnostic text.
 The err-msg field SHOULD be formatted in the language indicated by this tag.
+  If the indicated language is not supported, implementations MAY ignore the tag and treat `err-msg` as opaque text, but MUST still process `err-code`.

 supported-teep-cipher-suites
 : The supported-teep-cipher-suites parameter lists the TEEP cipher suite(s) supported by the TEEP Agent.